folio-org/folio-install/single-server.md

 ### Sidebar: Building from the bleeding edge

-If you would rather build Stripes with the most recent code that may not have been fully tested, omit the step of checking out the latest tag of the `folio-testing-platform` repository, remove any `yarn.lock` file in the directory, and then perform the `yarn install` and `yarn build` steps.
+If you would rather build Stripes with the most recent code that may not have been fully tested, omit the step of checking out the latest tag of the `platform-complete` repository, remove any `yarn.lock` file in the directory, and then perform the `yarn install` and `yarn build` steps.
 Be warned, this could result in a bundle with unstable code.

 ## Configure webserver to serve Stripes webpack